dedemit99/latihan-kolaborasi/README.md

 - Learn all about Math linear algebra and Statistic
 - Learn Analysis Data Using Python to Dashboard Creation
 - Learn all about Machine Learning and Deep Learning
+- Learn all about Generative AI
+- Learn English